-Vassiliea Stylianidou aka Franck-Lee Alli-Tis works as a video and installation artist, using in her* works related artistic media such as text, sound/voice/music and performance.
-Her* artistic process involves a constant renegotiation of public and private history, as well as public and private spaces.
+V Stylianidou aka Franck-Lee Alli-Tis (eir/eim_they/them_s*he/her*) works in a variety of media such as video, poetry, sound/music, voice, spoken word, installation and performance.
+Their artistic process involves a constant renegotiation of public and private narrations, as well as public and private spaces.

-Her* work deals with the limits inherent in systems of control and power such as language, architecture, body, labour, family, and gender.
-Especially in relation to language, she* is interested in ways of using it that challenge and subvert its everyday use in an attempt to suggest new paradigms for knowledge and experience.
-In her* video and installation work, she* employs texts that take on a poetic form and enter into dialogue with contemporary political and queer feminst theory, the Lacanian and Deleuzian theories of the unconscious, as well as with elements from current news items.
+The work investigates systems of control and power such as language, architecture, body, labour, family, identity and gender.
+More specifically, Franck-Lee Alli-Tis explores embodied ways of expanding language, challenging and subverting its hegemonic rules in an attempt to suggest new poetic paradigms for knowledge and experience.
+As part of their video and installation work, Franck-Lee Alli-Tis writes texts that take on a poetic form and enter into dialogue with political and queer-feminist theory as well as with elements from current news.

-V Stylianidou also explores the interconnections between language, voice, body and image as rhythm and materiality employing elements from the genre of the spoken word as well as from experimental and underground music and poetry movements that question the canon of art making.
+V Stylianidou also explores the interconnections between language, voice, body and image as rhythm and materiality employing elements from the genre of the spoken word /spoken language as well as from experimental and underground music and poetry movements that question the canon of art making.

-The exacerbation of the global sociopolitical and economic crisis, primarily visible in the global south, lends renewed relevance to the question of “How can art pave new paths for thought and put new artistic practices to the test?“
+The exacerbation of the global sociopolitical, political, economic and climate crisis, lends renewed relevance to the question of “How can art pave new paths for thought and put new artistic practices to the test?“

-Since 2012 with a series of textile- and text based installations where she* makes use of fabric bolds, texts, voice and rhythm/music she* has been initiating the collaboration with a Greek textile export company.
-In this series of works-in-progress Stylianidou investigates the relation of poetical and artistic thought with the reality of (artistic) labour and economy.
+Since 2012 Stylianidou started a series of textile- and text based installations in which s*he makes use of textile, texts, voice and rhythm/music.
+In these series of works-in-progress Stylianidou investigates the relation of poetic and artistic thought with the reality of (artistic) labour and economy.